amckillican/Precision/README.md

 # Precision
 ## Created By
+- Alexander McKillican
+- Richard Morad
-Alexander McKillican, Richard Morad, Benjamin Sergnese
+- Benjamin Sergnese

 ## About
 This is essentially an app that will help train your hand eye coordination with a mouse, and your reaction time.
 The game consists of reaction time test and an aim trainer where you click targets as they appear, there will be 3 levels of difficulties for the aim trainer.